 The peer, which encircles the outer walls of the temples on the small hill and crosses the Angar, is reported to have guarded the shrine of a Muslim saint during the Muslim invasions of the temples.

 The second route goes about the foot of the mountain.
-Elderly travellers who cannot climb stairs had carried by a doli (swing chair) porters and are charged based on the weight of the travellers.
+Elderly travellers who cannot climb stairs are carried by a doli (swing chair) porters and are charged based on the weight of the travellers.

 This month, many pilgrims take the third route to Phalguna (February/March), which crosses five holy shrines at a distance of 45 km (28 miles).